 - Dishwasher: Regularly clean the food trap and filter to alleviate clogs.

 Keep in mind that limitations and exclusions will be different for each individual warranty plan and each warranty company.
 Be sure to read the fine print on your warranty contract and consult the customer service team to clear up any confusion.

 Why it’s important to have home warranty coverage for appliances

 Assessing the value of a home warranty plan is a fairly simple exercise.
 You can evaluate the cost of a warranty against the potential cost of paying up front to repair or replace your appliances when coverage is not applied.

-For example, if your water heater broke, it could cost you over $1,300 to replace it and approximately $400 to repair it.
+For example, if your water heater broke, it could cost you over $1,200 to replace or repair it.
 That cost would come out of your pocket, and as an unexpected expense, it could be challenging to absorb in your monthly budget.